sdelquin/sdelquin.me/content/homepage/about-me.md

 {{<lni class="world">}}Languages have played an important role in my life (not only the programming ones).
 Maybe this affection comes from my mum.
 In an earlier stage I finished **English** B2 Level at [EOI El Mayorazgo](https://www.eoilaorotava.com/).
 After some years I choose to leap on **German** B2 Level at [EOI Puerto de la Cruz](https://www.eoipuertodelacruz.com/).

 {{<lni class="certificate">}}I can not understand my career without **teaching**.
 After overcoming my academic degree I decided to take the educational road.
 I could pass the official tests and got my position as teacher of higher IT studies at [IES Puerto de la Cruz - Telesforo Bravo](http://iespuertodelacruz.es/).
-Furthermore I had the chance to get involved in EOI as teacher of IT courses.
-I combine both teaching activities.
+Furthermore I had the chance to get involved in [EOI](https://www.eoi.es/) as teacher of IT courses.
+I actually combine both teaching activities.

 {{<lni class="code-alt">}}Programming is a fascinating stuff for me.
 A set of great tech tools that lets you **create something new from scratch**.
 I really love it.
 Fortunately I have been able to learn different programming languages, but life changes when Python appeared on the scene.
 Wherever you are, thanks adsaman for being my mentor.
 I am cofounder of [Python Canarias](https://pythoncanarias.es/).